alf45tar/PedalinoMini/README.md

  [CircuitPhyton](https://circuitpython.org/board/raspberry_pi_pico/) is a derivative of MicroPython designed to simplify experimentation and education on low-cost microcontrollers.
 It makes it easier than ever to get prototyping by requiring no upfront desktop software downloads.
 Simply copy and edit files on the CIRCUITPY drive.

-1. Install CircuitPhyton on the Raspberry Pi Pico.
+- Install CircuitPhyton on the Raspberry Pi Pico.
 Tutorial available [here](https://learn.adafruit.com/getting-started-with-raspberry-pi-pico-circuitpython/circuitpython).
-2. Copy the CIRCUITPY folder files under the CIRCUITPY drive available when the Raspberry Pi Pico is connected to the PC/Mac and after installation of CircuitPhyton.
+- Copy the CIRCUITPY folder files under the CIRCUITPY drive available when the Raspberry Pi Pico is connected to the PC/Mac and after installation of CircuitPhyton.
 The CIRCUITPY folder already contains the [Adafruit CircuitPhyton MIDI](https://github.com/adafruit/Adafruit_CircuitPython_MIDI) library for your convenience.
+- Connect ESP32 RX1 to Pico GP4 and ESP32 TX1 to Pico GP5 and GND to GND.

 ESP32 Pin|Pico Pin
 ---------|--------